jawhar-nabi/react-django-application/README.md

 ## More details
 This project contains a full web app integration .
 > It is composed basicly from :
-        - CRUDs for user admin and articls
+        - CRUDs for user admin and articles
+        - Google Search Api Scraping and integration

 ## Technologies
 Project is created with: